Lhfcws/YaH3C-mini-osx/README.md

 ## Experience

-1. I'm using YaH3C-mini-osx for weeks, and it works well.
+1. I'm using YaH3C-mini-osx for months it works well.
 No connection lost so far.

 2. If you are unhappy with disconnection while OSX sleeping, please configure in your network settings.
 That's not yah3c's fault !!